MicrosoftDocs/appcenter-docs/vs-mobile-center-docs/sdk/getting-started/ios.md

 * You are targeting devices running on iOS 8.0 or later.
 * You are not using any other library that provides Crash Reporting functionality.

-## 2. Create your app in the Mobile Center Portal to obtain the App Secret
+## 2. Create your app in the App Center Portal to obtain the App Secret

-If you have already created your app in the Mobile Center portal, you can skip this step.
+If you have already created your app in the App Center portal, you can skip this step.

 1. Head over to [mobile.azure.com](https://mobile.azure.com).
 2. Sign up or log in and hit the blue button on the top right corner of the portal that says **Add new** and select **Add new app** from the dropdown menu.